yusefnapora/m1-multimc-hack/README.md

 ![Screenshot of JVM list with correct JVM highlighted](./screenshots/select-zulu-jvm.png)

 Still in the Settings pane, switch to the "Custom Commands" tab.
-Check the "Custom Commands" checkbox.
 In the "Wrapper Command" box, enter the full path to the `mcwrap.py` script from this repo, e.g. `/Users/your-username/stuff/m1-multimc-hack/mcwrap.py`.

 ![Screenshot of Custom Commands tab, with Wrapper Command box highlighted](./screenshots/custom-command.png)